 The Management and Supervisory Board closely cooperate in the best interests of the Company and the Group, through joint meetings and other communication channels as necessary.
 The Supervisory Board was duly and regularly informed by the Management Board on any business events of greater importance, the course of business operations, income and expenditure and the general status of the Company and the Group.
-The Management Board submitted to the Supervisory Board quarterly, semi-annual and annual business reports, within legally prescribed time limits.
-The annual reports were unanimously adopted, and the quarterly and semi-annual reports were noted by the Supervisory Board.
-In addition, the Supervisory Board was informed by the Management Board on corporate strategy, planning, business events, risk management, compliance, any deviations of business events from the original plans and estimates, as well as significant business transactions involving the Company and its subsidiaries and affiliates.
+The Management Board submitted to the Supervisory Board quarterly, semi-annual and annual business reports, within legally defined deadlines.
+The Supervisory Board adopted them unanimously and without objections.
+In addition, the Supervisory Board was informed by the Management Board on corporate strategy, planning, business events, risk management, compliance, any deviations of business events from the original plans and estimates, as well as significant business transactions involving the Company and its subsidiaries and associate companies.

-The Supervisory Board evaluated the profile and competencies of individual Supervisory Board members and members of its committees.
-The evaluation was carried out by the president of the Supervisory Board with the assistance of appropriate committees, without engaging an external auditor.
+The Supervisory Board carried out self-assessment of the profile and competencies of individual Supervisory Board Members and Members of its committees.
+The assessment was carried out by the President of the Supervisory Board with the assistance of appropriate committees, without engaging an external auditor.

 The Supervisory Board consists of nine members (optimal number) who all possess the knowledge, skills, as well as professional experience required for the performance of their duties.
 Diversity aspect is taken into consideration by ensuring the appropriate number of women members.
-Evaluation of the members of the Supervisory Board and its committees confirmed that every member makes an effective contribution, demonstrating commitment to their role and dedicating sufficient time to their duties.
+Assessment of the Members of the Supervisory Board and its committees confirmed that every Member makes an effective contribution, demonstrating commitment to their role and dedicating sufficient time to their duties.

 Administrative support in preparing Supervisory Board meetings is provided by the Company Secretary, in an efficient and timely manner.
-Out of nine members of the Supervisory Board, women make up 22%.
-When making proposals for appointment to the Supervisory Board of the Company, in addition to, primarily, the necessary expertise of the candidates, the Supervisory Board also considers the aspect of diversity.
+Out of nine members of the Supervisory Board, women make up 22,2% (2 women).
+When making proposals for appointment to the Supervisory Board of the Company, in addition to, primarily, necessary expertise of the candidates, the Supervisory Board also considers the aspect of diversity.

-Report on the supervision conducted in 2021, prepared for voting at the General Assembly meeting, contains the following:
+Report on the supervision conducted in 2022, prepared to be approved by voting at the General Assembly meeting, contains the following:

-- · Manner and the extent to which the Supervisory Board oversaw the management of the Company in 2021 - Results of review of annual financial statements prepared as at 31 December 2021, - Auditor's reports - · Results of review of the Management Board's report on the Company's performance in 2021 - · Results of the review of the report on relations with the parent company and its subsidiaries and affiliates
+- Manner and the extent to which the Supervisory Board supervised the management of the Company in 2022, - · Results of review of Annual Financial Statements prepared as at 31 December 2022, - · Auditor's reports, - Results of review of the Management Board's report on the Company's performance in 2022, - · Results of the review of the report on relations with the Parent company and its associate companies.

-Supervisory Board committees:
+Supervisory Board committees